 Chief Counsel at Freedom for All Americans

-Jon W. Davidson serves as Chief Counsel at Freedom for All Americans, engaging in dialogues on reimagining policing concerning LGBTQ+ and racial equity issues.
+Jon W. Davidson contributes to discussions on reimagining policing, focusing on LGBTQ+ and racial equity issues.

 Justice Sabrina McKenna

-Justice Sabrina McKenna is a member of the Hawai'i Supreme Court, contributing to discussions on racial equity within the LGBTQ+ legal community.
+Justice Sabrina McKenna serves on the Hawai'i Supreme Court and moderates discussions on racial equity within the LGBTQ+ legal community.

 Karen DeMeola